 Once you step inside you will find a fascinating collection, housing thousands of exhibits that display the rich and diverse history of an iconic West Coast town.
 Blacks Point Museum, records the way of life in a mining town and the mural on the left, painted by local resident and well-known cinematographer Alun Bollinger, is a great depiction of this history.

 The museum features school records, cemetery records, town directories, historical photos, artefacts, family trees, books and all kinds of mining memorabilia.
-A must see highlight is to the working gold/quartz water driven stamper battery, that was built and used for mining in 1870′s and continues to bring history to life.

 The museum's enthusiastic curator, is always willing to explain the history of the area to visitors.
 For those researching family history, genealogy, or the history of the Inangahua districts history, please contact the curator Cory Aiken at 021 0889 7494 or [email protected] to make a booking".